ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 Tailsitter Planes
 =================

-In ArduPilot tail-sitters are any VTOL aircraft type that rotates the fuselage (and autopilot) when moving between forward flight and hover.
+In ArduPilot tailsitters are any VTOL aircraft type that rotates the fuselage (and autopilot) when moving between forward flight and hover.

-Despite the name, not all tails-sitters land on their tails.
+Despite the name, not all tailsitters land on their tails.
 Some are "belly landers", where they lie down flat for landing to improve takeoff and landing stability in wind.
 Some may have an undercarriage for wheeled takeoff and others may have a stand or other landing aid.

-All tails-sitters are considered types of QuadPlanes in ArduPilot.
+All tailsitters are considered types of QuadPlanes in ArduPilot.
 You should start off by reading the :ref:`QuadPlane documentation
 <quadplane-support>` before moving onto this tailsitter specific
 documentation.